 (See also Overview of Prion Diseases Overview of Prion Diseases Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
 Prominent types of prion diseases include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually... read more .)

 Although ritual cannibalism ended in the 1950s, 11 new cases of kuru have been reported between 1996 and 2004, suggesting an incubation period that may exceed 50 years.

 Symptoms of kuru begin with tremors (resembling shivering) and ataxia.
 Movement disorders such as choreoathetosis, fasciculations, and myoclonus develop later, followed by dementia.

-CSF testing does not appear to be useful.
+Cerebrospinal fluid (CSF) testing does not appear to be useful.
 Few other test results have been reported.
-No diagnostic abnormalities have been identified in the PrP gene of people with kuru.
-However, a PrP gene variation that protects against prion disease has been identified in people in the Papua population who have not contracted kuru (1).
+No diagnostic abnormalities have been identified in the PRNP gene of people with kuru.
+However, a PRNP gene variation that protects against prion disease has been identified in people in the Papua population who have not contracted kuru (1 General reference Kuru is a rare prion brain disease endemic to Papua, New Guinea, and thought to be spread by ritual cannibalism.
+(See also Overview of Prion Diseases.)
+Although ritual cannibalism ended in the... read more ).
 Autopsy can show typical PrPSc-containing plaques, with the greatest density in the cerebellum.

 There is only supportive treatment for kuru.